phip1611/1brc-rust/README.md

 ## TLDR; Results

-To process 1 billion rows, a file of roughly 14 GB in size, my code ran:
+To process 1 billion rows, a file of roughly 14 GB in size, my code has the following timings on my machine.
+I ran each test multiple times and picked the best result:

 **Single Threaded**: ~19.9 seconds

-**Multi Threaded** : ~2.3 seconds (16 threads)
+**Multi Threaded** : ~2.2 seconds (16 threads)

 _These timings include everything, from reading the file, processing it, and printing it to stdout.
 However, as I'm using mmap and have lots of RAM, Linux